 Of course, the lack of information makes finding these college football prop bets frustrating (and sometimes tricky), but that’s where we come in.

-You can always find these wagers on traditional sportsbooks (FanDuel, BetMGM, DraftKings) or play them on DFS sites (PrizePicks, Chalkboard, Dabble).
+You can always find these wagers on traditional sportsbooks (FanDuel, BetMGM, DraftKings, Fliff) or play them on DFS sites (PrizePicks, Sleeper Fantasy, Dabble).

-Let’s run through our top college football prop bets for Week 2.
+Let’s run through this week’s top college football prop bets: Dec.
+20-21.

 NCAAF Prop Results: 2024 YTD